guardian/riff-raff/magenta-lib/docs/magenta-lib/concepts/artifacts.zip.md

 Anatomy of artifacts.zip
 ========================

-Whether magenta gets the `artifacts.zip` file from TeamCity (99% of the time at the Guardian) or from another source, it must have the layout described here in order for magenta to understand it.
+The `artifacts.zip` file must have the layout described here in order for magenta to understand it.

 Here is an example `artifacts.zip` file: